 Custodial credit risk for deposits is the risk that in the event of a bank failure, the City's deposits may not be returned to it.
-As of June 30, 2018, the carrying amount of the City's cash and cash equivalents was \$4,082,390 which includes cash held by City Hall Public Corporation but does not include other component units.
-The bank balance was \$4,022,866.
-The City also held \$1,421,604 for the Corbin Police and Firefighters' Pension Fund.
-Of the total cash balance, excluding petty cash of \$2,000 the entire amount was covered by federal depository insurance and/or collateral agreements and collateral held by the pledging bank's trust department in the City's name.
+As of June 30, 2020, the carrying amount of the City's cash and cash equivalents was \$2,964,428 which includes cash held by City Hall Public Corporation but does not include other component units.
+The bank balance including certificates of deposit was \$3,859,648.
+The City also held \$1,847,924 for the Corbin Police and Firefighters' Pension Fund in cash and certificates of deposit.
+Of the total cash balance, excluding petty cash of \$2,040 and \$5,040 in the General Fund and Arena Fund respectively, the entire amount was covered by federal depository insurance and/or collateral agreements and collateral held by the pledging bank's trust department in the City's name.
 By state statute, and City policy, the City may deposit funds in state and nationally chartered banks which provide FDIC insurance and sufficient collateral to secure deposits in excess of FDIC coverage.
 Cash equivalents are considered to be demand deposits, certificates of deposit and highly liquid, short-term security investments that are readily convertible to known amounts of cash and mature within three months of the date they are acquired.
-Of the total cash balance exclusive of the Police & Firefighters' Pension Fund, \$51,146 is considered restricted or committed.
+Of the total cash balance exclusive of the Police & Firefighters' Pension Fund, \$32,108 is considered restricted and \$29,943 is considered committed.
 All Pension Fund cash is considered restricted.
 Restricted and committed cash is restricted by grant agreements, enabling legislation, or Commission action.